 Established in 1884, this historic winery eventually grew, with a little luck and a lot of savvy, to become Frank Family Vineyards.

 Historic Larkmead Winery

-Thick stone walls mark a place in time.
+Frank Family has called Larkmead Lane our home for winemaking and hospitality since we opened to the public on 4th of July weekend in 1993.
+But our property has been grounds for winemaking well over 100 hundred years.
 First constructed in 1884, and refinished with native sandstone from the nearby hills in 1906, the iconic Larkmead building is now considered an archetype of California’s wine country—appearing on the National Register of Historical Places and listed as a Point of Historical Interest in the state of California.
 Like its earlier days, the building is filled with high-stacked barrels and a rich bouquet of aging wines, creating an ambience of days past with the promise of future vintages.

 Honoring Our Patriarch